brainhackorg/global2022/content/events/boston/index.md

   postcode:
   country: United States

-summary: "PET and multimodal imaging"
+summary: Online only - PET and multimodal imaging

-abstract: " "
+abstract:
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2021-12-06T13:00:00Z"